top of page

 We started our walk from the Claremont Golf Course car park on Lapsley Road.
 The Tee Box Cafe is located within the golf club and has views directly over the fairways to the lake in the distance.
 Public toilet facilities are available here.

-The path from the golf course to the lake passes by the Lake Claremont Nature Playground, a small nature play area with a birds nest swing, cubby building, balancing logs, sand and water tables, climbing nets, a fort and trees to climb.
-Any dropped branches are made available for kids to build cubbys.
+The path from the golf course to the lake passes by the Lake Claremont Nature Playground, a small nature play area with a birds nest swing, balancing logs, sand and water tables, climbing nets, a fort and trees to climb.
 There are picnic benches and barbecues available but most people seemed to be parking their bikes and scooters and stopping for a play on their way around the lake.

 As the paths meet up again at Cresswell Park the limestone path follows the edge of the lake on one side and the Scotch college playing fields on the other side until you arrive at the Bird Hide.

-You could hear the birds chirping on both sides of the lake but the sweetest sounds of all were the baby ducks, moorhens and coots.
+The Bird Hide provides magnificent views across the lake and signage about the birds you may see as you gaze across the lake.
+We could hear the birds chirping on both sides of the lake and in the surrounding bush and trees but the sweetest sounds of all were the baby ducks, moorhens and coots.
 You could see the babies out on the water learning how to duck dive and shake their feathers....very cute!

-Heading north east (anti clockwise) from the Stirling Road car park you follow the path past some exercise equipment opposite the most amazing paperbark and enormous Moreton Bay fig trees.
+Heading north east (anti clockwise) from the Stirling Road car park the path takes you past some exercise equipment and the remaining enormous Moreton Bay fig trees.
 The paved dual use path then runs alongside the golf course (fenced to prevent stray balls bumping you) with lovely views out over the lake.

-This trail is flat and easy to navigate and suitable for prams and wheelchairs.
-It is popular with dogs both on and off lead.
+This trail is relatively flat and easy to navigate and is suitable for prams and wheelchairs.
+It is a popular walk for people with dogs on lead.
+Dogs are allowed off lead in the eastern dog exercise area.
 Although it is dual use the few bike riders we encountered were out for a leisurely ride and not racing by at a rate of knots!
 That may change depending on the time of day.

 Lake Claremont is recognised as a site of significant Aboriginal heritage.
 Since European settlement it has been used for farming and stock grazing when it was known as Butler's Swamp.
 In 1850 military pensioners arriving from England were granted areas of land around Butler’s Swamp.
 Around the turn of the century, orchards and market gardens began to flourish then rising waters destroyed many of the market gardens and the paper bark trees died off.
 In the 1960’s the area was used as a rubbish tip.
 Subsequently the council constructed a golf course on the site but in 2009 the golf course was closed and the Town of Claremont adopted a management plan to return the area to a mix of native bush and recreational areas.
 A significant wetland restoration and native plant revegetation program is currently underway.
 (Source : Friends of Lake Claremont)